vszal/gke-autopilot-examples/tutorial.md

 ```bash
 kubectl scale --replicas=8 deployment frontend
 ```

 Watch scale up of frontend, displacing the balloon pods.
 Recreation of low priority balloon pods.
 ```bash
 watch -n 1 kubectl get pods,nodes
 ```

 You should see three things happening:
 * The original balloon pods will start terminating immediately because they are low priority, making way for...
 * Frontend scaling up quickly, with most pods up and running in ~30s
-* New balloon pods spinning up more slowly on newly provisioned infrastructure
+* There are also new balloon pods spinning up on newly provisioned infrastructure

 If we were to scale up again, the latest balloon pods would get displaced and we'd continue buffering headroom this way.

 ## Demo 05 Workload Separation with Autopilot

+Another common Kubernetes use case is workload separation: running specific services on separate nodes.
+[Workload separation](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-separation#separate-workloads-autopilot) is achieved on GKE Autopilot using node labels and tolerations.

-For this use case, we want to ensure that both `frontend` and `paymentservice.yaml` workloads run on their own nodes, with no other workloads co-mingled.
+In this demo, we want to ensure that both `frontend` and `paymentservice.yaml` workloads run on their own nodes, with no other workloads co-mingled.
 We'll achieve this by setting node labels using nodeSelector and a corresponding toleration.

+### Inspect the configuration and scale services
 Open the file: <walkthrough-editor-select-regex filePath="demo-05-workload-separation/frontend.yaml" regex="toleration">demo-05-workload-separation/frontend.yaml"</walkthrough-editor-select-regex> and look for the toleration and nodeSelector.
 In this case, the node label is "frontend-servers".

 Scale frontend service to 8 replicas